 Credit Suisse example interview question: What financial story have you been following and what are your views?

 Point of question: Reports are that interviews for Credit Suisse’s internships and graduate programmes almost always include questions about current financial news.
 At the heart of this is an attempt to gauge your commercial awareness and measure your knowledge of the industry.
 Credit Suisse advises candidates to be aware of industry trends and major events, particularly those that could affect the bank, so market insight is crucial.

 How to approach: The question will likely be based on a topical issue within the financial markets, where you may be asked ‘what do you think about X’?
-Take as an example the increase in investment banking regulation following the credit crunch of 2007–2008: something that, perhaps unbelievably, is still a ‘live’ issue in the industry.
-You’ll need to know what regulators are doing and have done to improve international regulatory frameworks, and the implications for banks.
+You’ll need to know what is being done in response to the issue (for example, by regulators) and the implications for investment banks.

 Potential follow-up question: What are the implications of what’s happening in the financial markets, for example in Asia, America or the Eurozone?
 The issue of financial passporting aside, how might Brexit affect things?